-(4) Warrants to purchase 57,180 shares of Series C preferred stock expire on the later of January 1, 2026 or five years from the effective date of the registration statement of which this prospectus is a part, warrants to purchase 115,618 shares of Series C preferred stock expire on the later of April 14, 2024 or five years from the effective date of the registration statement of which this prospectus is a part, and warrants to purchase 114,114 shares of Series C preferred stock expire on the later of April 15, 2027 or five years from the effective date of the registration statement of which this prospectus is a part.
+(4) Warrants to purchase 57,810 shares of Series C preferred stock expire on the later of January 29, 2026 or five years from the effective date of the registration statement of which this prospectus is a part, warrants to purchase 115,618 shares of Series C preferred stock expire on the later of April 14, 2024 or five years from the effective date of the registration statement of which this prospectus is a part, and warrants to purchase 111,114 shares of Series C preferred stock expire on November 30, 2017.
+The warrants to purchase 111,114 shares of Series C preferred stock on or before November 30, 2017.